I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisgetcurrentsystemtime.md

 <p>None</p>

 ## -remarks
 <p>An NDIS driver might also call
     <b>NdisGetCurrentSystemTime</b> if it maintains a count of how many packets it receives within any
     particular interval to tune its performance dynamically.
 For example, a miniport driver could call
-    <b>NdisGetCurrentSystemTime</b> for each receive interrupt to determine periods of high network traffic,
-    when the driver might disable one or more types of interrupts on the NIC and enable a polling
-    <a href="..\ndis\nc-ndis-ndis-timer-function.md">NetTimerCallback</a> function to process
-    receive indications or send requests.</p>

-<p>An NDIS driver might also call
-    <b>NdisGetCurrentSystemTime</b> if it maintains a count of how many packets it receives within any
-    particular interval to tune its performance dynamically.
-For example, a miniport driver could call